When it comes to sources of financing, firms at any stage of the company’s life cycle have three options from which to choose:

 - External financing – using funds invested by outside investors and lenders.
-Investors include the common stockholders, venture capitalists and entrepreneur/s.
+Investors include the common stockholders, venture capitalists and entrepreneurs.

 - Spontaneous financing – such as accounts payable, which increase automatically with increases in sales.
-Accounts payable, which is also called trade credit, and are funds payable to suppliers.
+Accounts payable, which is also called trade credit, are funds payable to suppliers.

 Debt financing increases financial risk because debt must be repaid regardless of whether or not the firm makes a profit.
 If debt is not repaid according to an agreed upon schedule, creditors may even force the enterprise into bankruptcy.
-Alternatively, an equity investor is not entitled to more that is earned by the enterprise.
+Alternatively, an equity investor is not entitled to more than what is earned by the enterprise.

 It is most likely that entrepreneurs will have to invest some of his or her “personal” money or money from “personal” sources to ensure that others will even consider investing in the enterprise.
-The “personal” sources could be personal savings, credit cards, borrowing from friends and relatives or any other way of obtaining money such as selling an asset, such as a car or a summer house, to free up funds for investment in the enterprise.
+The “personal” sources of financing could be personal savings, credit cards, borrowing from friends and relatives or any other way of obtaining money such as selling an asset, such as a car or a summer house, to free up funds for investment in the enterprise.

 Personal savings are usually the leading source of “personal” funds.
 Credit cards are often used but needed to be used with extreme caution as interest rates on outstanding amounts can be incredibly high.